cgeoga/Vecchia.jl/README.md

 re-orders those chunks based on the leaf centers, and then picks conditioning sets based on the user-provided size.

-If you want something fancier, for example the maximin ordering of Guinness 2018 technometrics with the NN-based conditioning sets, which was recently proved to have some nice properties (Schafer et al 2021 SISC), that shouldn't be very hard to implement after skimming the existing constructor to see what the struct fields in `VecchiaConfig` mean and stuff.
-I really made an effort to design this in such a way that you can specialize how you want but then just enjoy the painfully optimized generic log-likelihood, precision matrix, and sparse (reverse)-Cholesky functionality without having to rebuild from scratch every time.

 # Advanced Usage

 ## Estimation with a nugget/measurement error